ComputationalCryoEM/ASPIRE-Python/docs/source/quickstart.rst

 .. note::

     Pay special attention to the flags specified in the example above.
-The ``--ignore_missing_files`` flag ignores any *.mrcs files referenced by the starfile but not found in the filesystem (as is the case with sample data provided in ASPyRE).
+The ``--ignore_missing_files`` flag ignores any *.mrcs files referenced by the starfile but not found in the filesystem (as is the case with sample data provided in ASPIRE).
 The ``-L 8`` flag down-samples images to 8x8 pixels (needed otherwise you may run out of memory, and/or the script may take way too long to execute).
     The ``config.covar.cg_tol`` flag is explained below.